entropyxyz/entropy-docs/docs/06-UploadPrograms.md

     * A ref counter gets set to 0 when uploading

 * A program then gets stored in the Programs storage slot with the key being ```H(bytecode + configuration_interface)```.
 The hash is used by a user to point to the programs they want applied to their key, everytime a program is referenced the ref counter increments
-* Since the key is a hash there is no editting programs (since that would change the hash)
+* Since the key is a hash there is no editing programs (since that would change the hash)
 * Programs can be removed if the ref count is zero by the deploy key